SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/README.md

   </tr>
 </table>

-There is no known formula for the exact number of solutions for placing n queens on an N × N board.
+There is no known formula for the exact number of solutions when placing n queens on an N × N board.
 The 27×27 board is the highest-order board that has been completely enumerated:

 | n  | fundamental solutions | all solutions      | total combinations                                 |